Skip to Main Content

 Nature documentary production throughout Brazil.

-Marine and wildlife filming demands specialized equipment, patience, and deep knowledge of animal behavior and aquatic environments.
+Here is how this works in practice.
+Marine and wildlife filming demands specialized gear, patience, and deep knowledge of animal behavior and aquatic environments.
 Brazil hosts some of the richest biodiversity on Earth—the Pantanal wetlands with jaguars and capybaras, Amazon rainforest home to river dolphins and hyacinth macaws, and the Atlantic coast stretching from Fernando de Noronha to Jericoacoara and Ilhabela.

-We connect you with experienced wildlife cinematographers across Brazil who combine filmmaking craft with field expertise.
-Our team coordinates Brazilian Navy harbormaster permits, ICMBio clearances for conservation units, access to Amazon and Pantanal habitats, and ANCINE liaison for international productions filming in Lençóis Maranhenses or along the rugged Serra do Mar escarpment.
+Here is the short of it.
+We connect you with skilled wildlife cinematographers across Brazil who combine filmmaking craft with field expertise.
+Our team sets up Brazilian Navy harbormaster permits, ICMBio clearances for conservation units, access to Amazon and Pantanal habitats, and ANCINE liaison for global shoots filming in Lençóis Maranhenses or along the rugged Serra do Mar escarpment.

 Capabilities